Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 Is onsite sanitation suitable for urban areas?

-Yes, onsite sanitation can be adapted to urban settings, but it requires space-saving designs and efficient waste management.
+Yes, it can be adapted to urban settings, but it requires space-saving designs and efficient waste management.

 The common challenges include improper maintenance, lack of awareness, and inadequate resources.